JuliaRegistries/General/CONTRIBUTING.md

     Since registration is a mechanism to share code with the whole Julia community, such a description is important for the package to be useful.
     While we don't strictly require such documentation, it can help to give a polite and gentle nudge in the PR comments, or show folks how to write documentation and/or what is helpful to include in a README.
     We want to encourage best practices (in an inclusive and friendly way!) even when they are not strict requirements.
-    * Sometimes package names are possibly confusing or don't conform to our [naming guidelines](naming-guidelines), but AutoMerge does not detect this.
+    * Sometimes package names are possibly confusing or don't conform to our [naming guidelines][naming-guidelines], but AutoMerge does not detect this.
     Feel free to comment, describing what you think is confusing or non-compliant about the current name, and any suggestions you have for a more clear name.

 ### Other PRs to General